Vietnam under Chinese rule: Origin

 The national school of Vietnamese history portrays the period in "a militant, nationalistic, and very contemporary vision through which emerged a hypothetical substratum of an original Vietnam that was miraculously preserved throughout a millennium of the Chinese presence."
 The national Vietnamese narrative depicts the Chinese as a corrupt and profit-driven people and merely the first of the foreign colonizing empires that were eventually driven from Vietnam.
 According to Catherine Churchman, this is not an entirely new historical tradition, but a rewriting or updating of it, and has roots in Dai Viet, which portrayed itself as the Southern Empire equal to the Northern Empire (China).
 Dai Viet literati of the Trần and Lê dynasties sought an ancient origin for their autonomy prior to Chinese rule and traced their genealogy to Triệu Đà or the semi-legendary Hồng Bàng dynasty.
 They recorded that the Northern Empire suffered defeat for not respecting these views.
-However, scholars such as Nhi Hoang Thuc Nguyen argue that "the trope of a small country consistently repelling the China’s cultural force is a recent, postcolonial, mid-20th-century construction".
+However, scholars such as Nhi Hoang Thuc Nguyen, Xinru Ma, David C. Kang, and John D. Phan argue that this vision of Vietnamese history as a long running resistance against foreign oppression and influence by China is a modern 20th century construction.

 During the anti-colonial struggle against France and the United States, the Democratic Republic of Vietnam started to reconstruct history as part of its nation-building process, which included the creation of a homogeneous national identity and a national consciousness that covered both North and South Vietnam.
 Although part of the anti-colonial movement involved rejecting French rule, Vietnamese nationalists and postcolonial scholars were informed by both colonial views that they were a lesser version of China as well as unique from China.
-As a result, efforts to decolonize the past were at least partially in response to the fear of being seen as a derivative of China, but also drew on colonial scholarship (EFEO) that sought to separate Vietnam from Chinese influence.
+As a result, efforts to decolonize the past were at least partially in response to the fear of being seen as a derivative of China, and also drew on colonial scholarship (EFEO) that sought to separate Vietnam from Chinese influence.
+Young intellectuals in colonial Vietnam were taught a version of French nationalist history in a linear unified fashion starting with the Gauls stretching down to the modern nation-state.
+Like nationalist projects in other parts of the world, the Vietnamese replicated this type of historical narrative starting with the Hùng kings as the primordial, and importantly non-Chinese, origin and wellspring of national Vietnamese identity.